WANIC

 WANIC (Washington Network for Innovative Careers) is an organization funded by Eastside school districts to offer career-focused half-day programs for high school credit.
 The courses are specialized for only some career interests, primarily including automotive, aviation, building trades, medical, art/animation, video games, some tech careers, firefighting, and culinary.

-Find a course list on the WANIC webpage.
-Courses can be viewed at this link.
-You can look at the list of specific programs through the link above.
-The courses are held for around 2.5 hours EVERY DAY FOR THE ENTIRE SCHOOL YEAR either at Digipen, Lake Washington Tech or various Eastside high schools – and transportation is not provided.
-Work primarily is done in class with no homework.
+Find a course list & registration link on the WANIC webpage.
+Courses are held for around 2.5 hours EVERY DAY FOR THE ENTIRE SCHOOL YEAR, either at Digipen, Lake Washington Tech or various Eastside high schools – and transportation is NOT provided.
+Work primarily is done in class with little to no homework.

 Aligning With GEHS Goals